dmcdnz/semantic-subscription-agent-websocket_agent/UI_AGENT_IMPLEMENTATION.md

 3. **Reconnection Handling** - Implement sophisticated reconnection logic
 4. **Event History** - Allow clients to request missed events from a specific timestamp
 5. **Compressed Payloads** - Implement compression for large event payloads

+## Implementation Notes

+### Agent Features

+The implemented WebSocket agent supports the following features:

+1. **WebSocket Server** - Runs on port 8000 and handles client connections
+2. **Event Relay** - Forwards events from the event bus to connected WebSocket clients
+3. **Message Types** - Supports all event types: new_message, message_updated, agent_interest, agent_response, agent_status
+4. **Query Handling** - Responds to specific queries about WebSocket status and provides connection instructions

+### Testing the Agent

+You can test the agent by sending these query types to the semantic subscription system:

+- `websocket status` - Returns information about active connections
+- `relay events` - Initiates event relay for specific event types
+- `websocket connection` - Provides instructions for connecting to the WebSocket
+- `help` - Returns general information about the agent's capabilities